Income Tax Return efiling: 6 tax changes you need to keep in mind while filing ITR for FY17-18

 With the onset of the Financial Year 2018-19, we need to start preparing for the income tax return filing for FY2017-18, which is due by 31 July for salaried individuals.
 We, however, also need to take cognizance of the latest changes in the tax rules to enable ourselves to file tax returns correctly.
 Here is a glimpse of the few changes in the income tax rules one needs to be aware of:

 1. Reduced Tax for lower slab: The applicable slab rate with respect to an individual having taxable income between Rs 2.5 lakh and Rs 5 lakh has been reduced from 10% to 5%.
 However, there has been no change in the tax rates for other slabs.
-The tax slabs for FY2017-18 of AY2018-19 are as under:
+The tax slabs for FY2017-18 or AY2018-19 are as under:

 -